ylab-hi/ScanExitronLR/README.md

 You should see the version number, usage instructions and commands.
 (If you prefer a more descriptive command `scanexitronlr` also works.)

+**NOTE**: ScanExitronLR uses the LIQA package to infer exitron specific transcript abundance.
+Currently, LIQA sometimes crashes with newest versions of the lifelines package.
+To avoid this, install version v0.26.4 of lifelines with `conda install lifelines=v0.26.4`.

 # Usage

 ScanExitronLR has two modes, `extract` and `annotate`.
 Use `extract` when calling exitrons in an alignment and `annotate` when annotating exitrons called using `extract`.